 Now I am breaking the 10,000 steps a day barrier for the first time, and as my strength has returned so my spirits have risen.
 I am back in the studio.
 I have said that so many times, and the number of aborted canvases stand testament to the false starts, but now things seem to be flowing again.
 The walks have sharpened my photography and mind alike.
 My partner and the doctor have gradually stiffened the tasks for me with beneficial results.

 The tests don’t stop.
 As the consultants warned at the beginning of the cancer treatment, “we never let you go” and they don’t.
-Each visit and test brings the fear of the cancer back followed by relief as each time I test clear.
+Each visit and test brings the fear of the cancer back followed by relief as each time I test clear (even 5 years on).
 In the Valley of the Shadow I wrote how fear clouded my creativity.
 The fear has declined in direct relationship to the improvement in my physical health.

 I accept that the accidental removal of an artery, the loss of a kidney and other problems mean I will no longer live free of pain.
 But it is low level and manageable.
 As fitness levels have risen so my sense of self has returned and my confidence in pushing on with my work has likewise enabled the development of working habits.

 For those who suffer as I have suffered I would say take one small step, but take it often and it will grow into many and your fitness levels will rise.
 I walk every day now.
 I grudge the time it takes away from the studio but the benefits feed back into that same studio, so I persist.
 I have a doctor who encourages smilingly, a loving partner who pushes and plans for me.